AramZS/thespin/text/2108-04-30/2-equality-and-justice.markdown

 headerStart

-# Equality and Justice: Questions finally asked by others than just your Spin.
+# Equality and Justice: Questions finally asked by others than us.

 ###### Tools for your Citizen Reporting Kit